enterpriseready/enterpriseready/content/blog/deployment-models.md

 title = "Deployment Models"
 type = "breakdown"
 company = "Deployment Models"
+metadescription = "What ways can a SaaS or software company deliver their application to their end users." pagetitle = "SaaS Deployment Models"
 +++

 The evolution of enterprise software has changed the landscape for how applications are adopted and deployed.
 Below are the most common methods for delivering applications to customers.